bialowasdominik/fleet-monitor-gui/README.md

  - The views for drivers, devices, and vehicles present a table with data, enabling search, sorting, editing, and deletion of records.
  - The application is secured by adding user registration, login, and logout functions.

+The application was deployed in an Azure environment using a virtual machine, IIS server, and Azure SQL.

 **Technologies used in project:**
 - TypeScript
 - React